Sean Slater: Returns

+Reintroduction (2026)

+On 17 August 2026, it was announced that Kazinsky would reprise his role on a full-time basis, with Sean set to return later that same year.
+Teasing the character's comeback, executive producer Ben Wadey expressed his enthusiasm, stating, "Sean Slater was a big part of the Slater family, and as viewers will already know, where Sean goes, drama is not far behind."
+Kazinsky conveyed his gratitude for the opportunity to return to EastEnders and shared his excitement for the upcoming storylines.

 Storylines

 Backstory

 Growing up, Sean adored his father Brian and younger sister Stacey (Lacey Turner), but had a fractured relationship with his mother Jean (Gillian Wright) due to her bipolar disorder.
 He became rebellious, constantly going out of his way to scare Jean.
 Sean punched his father during an argument.
 The next day, Brian suffered a brain haemorrhage and died whilst working on a building site the next day.
 Believing that he killed his father, Sean panicked and on his sixteenth birthday, he ran away, joined the army and lost all contact with his family.
 Stacey, aged 11, was left alone to take care of their mother.